MY VIEW FROM THE COCKPIT

 We walk out to the area where the other med techs were standing and suddenly he said to them, “I forgot to give this guy the color vision test.”
 He asked one of his buddies to go in and give me the color vision test.
 We went back in and I recited the numbers from memory and his buddy initialed on my flight physical form that I had normal color vision!

 But the exam was not over.
-I had to receive a waiver because, as a child, I had a seizure disorder with six episodes of lost consciousness.
+I had to receive a waiver because, as a child, I had a seizure disorder with six seizures with loss of lost consciousness.
 Before this flight physical, I had been on an anticonvulsant medicine for 10 years.
 No one with any episode of lost consciousness, or any type of seizure; or any history of anticonvulsant drug therapy can ever go to pilot training.

 Having passed the rest of the exam, I was sent to see a neurologist to see if it would be possible to get a waiver.
 As I walked into his waiting room, the door to the neurologist’s office was ajar.
 I was the only person in the waiting room but he must have assumed he was alone.
 On the phone, he was having a knock down, drag out fight with his wife.
 He slammed the phone down and came charging out of his office.
 He was furious.
-I was scared to death.
+I was truly frightened.
 He grabbed my paperwork and asked me what I was doing there.
 I quickly told him the story, he asked me a couple of questions, and in his anger said, “Your doctor made a mistake.
 You were misdiagnosed and never should have been on that medicine.”
 He signed the papers and I was cleared to fly (however, my seizures with six losses of consciousness and extensive drug therapy were quite real).

 This unbelievable event continues!
 I wore glasses.
 You can’t wear glasses and start USAF pilot training.
 Your vision has to be perfect.
 Six months before that flight physical, I quit taking the anticonvulsant medicine and started having headaches.
 My eye doctor said, “You don’t need glasses any more.”
 I took off the glasses, the headaches went away, and I passed the flight physical.
 Six months later, I needed the glasses again and have worn them ever since.
 Color blind with a history of seizure disorder, unconsciousness, on major drug therapy, wears glasses, but still gets to go to USAF pilot training!
 Unbelievable but true!

-At that time, until someone actually got into the airplane and tried flying it, there is no way to tell if they were going to be any good or not.
+It is interesting.
+There is no way to tell if a prospective pilot will be any good or not until they actually climb into the cockpit and tries to fly.
 You could not take a test.
 You just had to do it.
 I climbed into the airplane and it was a perfect fit.
-When I was awarded my wings a year later, I was recognized as a Distinguished Graduate.
-I went to two fighter assignments and in both planes won the Top Gun award.
+When I was awarded my wings a year later, I was recognized as a Distinguished Graduate, a top young pilot.

-There were 30 guys in my fighter class, and we really got to know each other well.
+There were 30 guys in my fighter classes, and we really got to know each other well.
 Many became extremely close friends.
 A minor administrative problem developed and my departure was delayed for five weeks, but my classmates went on over to begin the fight in Vietnam.
 As I was getting ready to board my flight to Vietnam, I put my arms around my wife to tell her goodbye.
 Suddenly, an immense feeling of fear and death came over me.
 I felt that this would be the last time I would ever hold my wife.

 I arrived in Vietnam and was immediately issued a steel helmet, a sidearm, a survival vest, and a machine gun.
 This was war.
 I went out to my unit, checked in and found out that three of my classmates were already dead.
 I was absolutely devastated.
 That night I desperately tried to sleep, but without success.